julianlk522/FITM/README.md

 ### Code Quality

 -VPS SSH key
+-Ensure http response codes are correct
--Ensure consistent language:
+    -e.g., tag page for invalid link id returns 500 (should be 404) -Ensure consistent language:
     -get (request and retrieve things from an external source) -scan (copy rows from sql to structs)